What are our aims to support our boarders' wellbeing, safeguarding and development?

 - Every houseparent is part of a wider team who is supported by the Deputy Head of Boarding and the Head of Boarding, thereby keeping the staff / boarder ratio even smaller;

-- Every boarding day includes a wide range of additional activities using facilities both on and off the school site;
+- Every boarding day includes a wide range of additional activities using facilities both on and off the school campus;

 - Every boarder is supported each day with a supervised homework (prep) hour;